Robert Smalls: Early life

 Robert Smalls was born on April 5, 1839, in Beaufort, South Carolina, to Lydia Polite, a woman enslaved by Henry McKee.
 She gave birth to him in a cabin behind McKee's house, at 511 Prince Street in Beaufort, South Carolina.
 He grew up in the city under the influence of the Lowcountry Gullah culture of his mother.
 His mother lived as a servant in the house, but she had grown up working in the fields.
-Smalls was favored by McKee over other enslaved people, so his mother worried that he might grow up not understanding the plight of enslaved field workers, and she asked for him to be made to work in the fields and to witness whippings.
+Smalls was favored by McKee over his other slaves, so his mother worried that he might grow up not understanding the plight of enslaved field workers, and she asked for him to be made to work in the fields and to witness whippings.

 When he was 12, at the request of his mother, Smalls's master sent him to Charleston to hire out as a laborer for sixteen dollars a week, of which he was allowed to keep one dollar, the rest of the wage being paid to his master.
 Smalls first worked in a hotel, then became a street lamplighter.
 In his teen years, his love of the sea led him to find work on Charleston's docks and wharves.
 Smalls worked as a longshoreman, rigger and sailmaker, and he eventually worked his way up to become a wheelman, more or less a helmsman, though enslaved people were not permitted that title.
 As a result, he was very knowledgeable about Charleston Harbor.

 At age 17, Smalls married Hannah Jones, an enslaved hotel maid, in Charleston on December 24, 1856.
 She was five years older than he was, and she already had two daughters.
 Their own first child, Elizabeth Lydia Smalls, was born in February 1858.
 Three years later, they had a son, Robert Jr., who died at age two.
 Smalls aimed to pay for their freedom by purchasing them outright, but the price was steep, $800.
 He had managed to save up only $100.
 It might have taken him decades to reach $800.